 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-Adding miles: From the summit of Peachy Canyon Rd. you’ve got roads to the north, south, and west of you, and they’re all good—Willow Creek Rd., Vineyard Drive, Jack Creek Rd., Chimney Rock Rd., and Adelaida Rd. (slightly less good).
-Nacimiento Lake Drive is a bigger, busier road, but it’s perfectly OK as a connector to something better.
+Adding miles: From the west end of Peachy Canyon Rd. you’ve got roads to the north, south, and west of you, and they’re all good—Willow Creek Rd., Vineyard Drive (the most boring of the lot), Jack Creek Rd., Chimney Rock Rd., and Adelaida Rd. (marvelous contour and vistas but trafficky).
+Nacimiento Lake Drive is a big, busy road, only suitable as a connector to something better.

-Nothing on the west side of Paso Robles is flat, so if you want flatter look to the east.
+Nothing on the west side of Paso Robles is flat, so if you want flatter look to the east, as Gandalf told Aragorn.
 The riding to the east of Paso is good but not great.
 Avoid the straight roads on the map and stick to those that meander, like Estrella Rd., Cross Canyon Rd., and Hog Canyon Rd., and you’ll have a good time.
 While you’re in that area, the mission is worth a visit.

-Looking a little further afield, you’re a short car trip down Hwy 46 from Cambria and the Santa Rosa Creek Road ride, and there is good riding around San Luis Obispo—the Wildflower Century route (not to be confused with “the Wildflower,” a century out of Chico and the basis for our Table Mt. ride) and the San Luis Obispo Bicycle Club (SLOBC) website are good places to find routes.
+Looking a little further afield, you’re a short car trip down Hwy 46 from Cambria and the Santa Rosa Creek Road ride, See the Adding Miles section of that ride for two ways to ride from Paso to the coast via back roads.
+There is also good riding around San Luis Obispo—the Wildflower Century route (not to be confused with “the Wildflower,” a century out of Chico and the basis for our Table Mt. ride) and the San Luis Obispo Bicycle Club (SLOBC) website are good places to find routes.